IEMDomain04/PixelPulse/README.md

 A Coded Functional Project of Man's UI/UX: Day #1

-A simple Authentication App with Complete User Validation.
-Implemented with Firebase Database.
+A simple Authentication App with Complete User Validation.\n Implemented with Firebase Database.

 ## Getting Started